 By far the most popular method used by our customers, is the former option as this is less complicated, less time consuming and produces great results.
 All of our electroforming kits are geared toward this use and allow you to both electroform and electroplate using the one product.

 The approach utilises a conductive paint and a special electroforming solution, which allows you to make the surface of your item metal and ready for plating.
 You are then able to use electroplating to apply a layer of your favourite metal, for example gold or silver, whilst preserving all the original detail of the item.
 As this technique allows you to plate an almost limitless variety of items not usually suitable for plating, you can be more creative and versatile in your choices and can produce some very interesting and unique items/products.

 So, there we have it!
 Electroplating and electroforming do have their similarities, but they are quite different processes.
-In summary, electroplating is the process of depositing a layer of alternative metal onto an existing metal for the purposes of improving its appearance or performance.
-Electroforming allows you to prepare a non-conductive item for electroplating, resulting in a finished product which retains all the detail of the original.
+In summary, electroplating is the process of depositing a layer of alternative metal onto an existing metal for the purpose of improving its appearance or performance.
+Electroforming allows you to prepare a non-conductive item for electroplating, resulting in a finished product that retains all the detail of the original.